How to Select the Best Payroll Schedule for Your Organization

 Hours per weekly pay period: 40 hours

-When weighing your options it’s important to take into account the kinds of employees you have, and the cost, time and resources you need to manage your payroll.
-Now that you have a brief overview of the types of payroll schedules, hopefully it’ll be more clear which payroll schedule best fits your business goals.
+When weighing options between payroll schedules, it’s important to take into account the kinds of employees you have, and the cost, time, and resources you need to manage your payroll.

 Looking for other ways to improve your payroll processing?
 Check out the payroll providers that integrate with BerniePortal to improve efficiencies.